FREE Break-Even Point Calculator

 What is a fixed cost?

 These are the expenses you need to deal with for selling or producing a product.
 It does not rely on the number of products sold or the manufacturing level.
 Some factors included in fixed costs are rent, taxes, salaries, energy, and labor cost.
-You can understand that these factors will not change if the production or the selling increases.
+These factors will not change if the production or the selling increases.

 What is a variable cost?